GabeScott/standard-works-vault/General Conference/2009 October - Teaching Helps Save Lives.md

 # Teaching Helps Save Lives

-*By By Russell T. Osguthorpe - Sunday School General President*
+By Russell T. Osguthorpe - *Sunday School General President*

 *Given in the October session of the 2009 General Conference*

+>*We teach key doctrine and invite learners to do the work God has for them, and then promise that blessings will surely come.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2009/10/teaching-helps-save-lives?lang=eng)